 Although there is no hard and fast rule for the minimum number of data points required to represent a given time interval, approximately fifteen values has been cited as a reasonable number for performing statistical tests on censored datasets (Singh et al. 2010).
-Because our program estimates parameters from the data, a default minimum of 30 values is recommended per modeled interval.
-The minimum number of samples should, of course, be considered in light of the number of workers potentially expose to the airborne source-term.
+Because our program estimates parameters from the data, a default minimum of 30 values is recommended per each discrete time interval being evaluated (e.g., 30 samples per year if a coworker model is being developed based on annual samples or measurements).
+The minimum number of samples should, of course, be considered in light of the number of workers potentially exposed to the airborne source-term.
 For example, the number of samples necessary to be representative of the exposures at a uranium foundry, where airborne activity is generally widespread, will be greater than the number required of a small glove box operation where six workers were involved in the manipulation of plutonium parts.
-In the latter situation, it may be that samples for three out six workers could be used to bound exposures for the three who were not monitored.
-Where the distribution of the data has a large geometric means and/or standard deviations, the number of samples required will also be greater.
+In the latter situation, it may be that samples for three out of six workers could be used to bound exposures for the three who were not monitored.
+Where the distribution of the data has large geometric means and/or standard deviations, the number of samples required will also be greater.

 Finally, if electronic records or summary databases are used to develop the coworker model, these should be reviewed against a representative sampling of original data where possible to verify that they contain a complete and unbiased listing of all the data collected by the site.
+Documents to be considered in this review will vary depending on availability, but examples include hard copy lab records, summary health and safety reports, and NOCTS claimant file data.
 If hard copy records are being used, the legibility of the information should be carefully examined.
+For hard copy records that are manually entered by NIOSH, a quality control program to optimize the accuracy of data transcription should be established.